SIC-POVMs from Stark units: Prime dimensions n^2+3: Appendix

 The Clifford group is defined as the group of automorphisms of the Weyl--Heisenberg group within the unitary group.
 To discuss this it is convenient to collect pairs of integers modulo $d$ (or $2d$ if $d$ is even) into a `vector' ${\bf p} = (a,b)$, and to define the displacement operators

 When $d$ is odd the phase factor is a $d$-th root of unity.
-It can now be shown that the Clifford group contains a symplectic group.
+It can now be shown that the Clifford group contains the representation of a symplectic group.
 More precisely, for every symplectic two by two matrix $M$ with entries that are integers modulo $d$ (or $2d$ if $d$ is even) there is a unitary representative $U_M$ determined up to an overall phase such that

 The matrix $M$ is symplectic if $\det{M} = \alpha \delta - \beta \gamma = 1$ modulo $d$ (or $2d$ if $d$ is even).
 Importantly, the representation of this symplectic group is determined up to overall phase factors by the representation of the Weyl--Heisenberg group.
-Moreover the matrix elements of the symplectic unitaries $U_M$ are $d$-th (or $2d$th) roots of unity up to an overall factor which also belongs to the cyclotomic field.
+Moreover the matrix elements of the unitaries $U_M$ are $d$-th (or $2d$th) roots of unity up to an overall factor which also belongs to the cyclotomic field.
+The matrices $U_M$ are referred to as \emph{symplectic unitaries} in the literature.

-An example of a symplectic unitary that is given in the text is the Fourier matrix $U_F$ in eq.~\eqref{missing}.
+An example of a symplectic unitary that is given in the text is the Fourier matrix $U_F$ in eq.~\eqref{eq:Fourier}.
 The square of the Fourier matrix is a permutation matrix.
 For the corresponding symplectic matrices it holds that

 The $\delta$ is a Kronecker delta modulo $d$.
 The operator $U_P$ whose matrix elements are defined by it is known as the parity operator.
 Importantly, every diagonal symplectic matrix is represented by a permutation matrix that leaves the first component $\Psi_0$ of any vector invariant.
-An example is the order $3\ell$ symplectic matrix $F_S$ given in eq.~\eqref{alsomissing}.
+An example is the order $3\ell$ symplectic matrix $F_S$ given in eq.~\eqref{eq:Fourier}.
 The corresponding symplectic unitary $U_S$ is a permutation matrix leaving the fiducial vector $|\Psi\rangle$ invariant.

 A strengthened version \cite{Marcus} of Zauner's conjecture \cite{Zauner} states that for every SIC that is an orbit under the Weyl--Heisenberg group there exists a transformation in the Clifford group so that one of the resulting vectors is invariant under a symplectic unitary of order three, having the additional property that the trace of its symplectic matrix equals $-1$ modulo $d$ (or $2d$ if $d$ is even).
 The group of symplectic matrices whose unitary representatives stabilize a given SIC fiducial vector is denoted $S$.
 Unitary symmetries of order $3\ell$ occur in dimensions that sit higher up in the dimension sequences described in eq.~\eqref{deez} of Section~\ref{sec:towers}.